Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-Nevertheless, there are other relevant models in the medical field, and unlike GPT-4, most of them are domain-specific.
-Generally, these models are derived from general-purpose LLMs, with exceptions like GatorTron \cite{gatortron}, Galactica, and GatorTronGPT \cite{gatortrongpt}.
-The most common training technique is instruction fine-tuning, as seen in Galactica, MedAlpaca \cite{medalpaca}, PMC-LLaMA \cite{pmcllama}, Med-PaLM 2 \cite{medpalm2}, GatorTronGPT, and ClinicalGPT \cite{clinicalgpt}.
-However, although less frequently, reinforcement learning from human feedback (RLHF) and reinforcement learning from AI feedback (RLAIF) techniques are also adopted, HuatuoGPT \cite{huatuogpt} being an example.
-Recent research studies also indicate a multimodal trend that supports various types of healthcare data, including electronic health records (EHR), medical images, and medical sequence signals.
-Examples of these developments include LLaVAMed \cite{llavamed}, MedAGI \cite{medagi}, OphGLM \cite{ophglm}, Visual Med-Alpaca \cite{visualmedalpaca}, and MedFlamingo \cite{medflaming}, CheXzero \cite{chexzero}.
+Domain-specific models usually contain general domain data within the pre-training data, with exceptions such as BioMedBERT, Galactica, GatorTron, and GatorTronGPT.
+For large language models, instruction fine-tuning is the most common tuning technique, as in MedAlpaca, Med-PaLM 2, GatorTronGPT, and ClinicalGPT.
+Reinforcement learning from human feedback (RLHF) and reinforcement learning from AI feedback (RLAIF) have also been adopted, although less frequently, being HuatuoGPT \cite{huatuogpt} an example of this.
+Recent research studies indicate as well a multimodal trend that supports various types of healthcare data, including electronic health records (EHR), medical images, and medical sequence signals.
+Examples of these developments include LLaVAMed \cite{llavamed}, MedAGI \cite{medagi}, OphGLM \cite{ophglm}, Visual Med-Alpaca \cite{visualmedalpaca}, MedFlamingo \cite{medflaming}, and CheXzero \cite{chexzero}.

-Despite their advantages, LLMs also have limitations.
-One of these are computational challenges due to their high computational resource requirements \cite{singhal, zhao}.
-Conducting repetitive and ablation studies to investigate the impact of training strategies for LLMs is costly and time-consuming.
-Therefore, in certain cases, LLMs may not represent a cost-effective solution.
-Since smaller language models have also shown the effectiveness of using curated scientific and biomedical corpora for both discriminative and generative language modeling \cite{liu_rad}, they represent an alternative to LLMs.
-Such models include BioBERT \cite{biobert}, SciBERT \cite{scibert}, PubMedBERT \cite{pubmedbert}, BioMegatron \cite{biomegatron}, ScholarBERT \cite{scholarbert}, BioGPT \cite{biogpt}, and ClinicalBERT \cite{bioclinicalbert}.
-However, the current literature still lacks comparative studies on these smaller language models.